-Around the Imperial City, you will find numerous attractions and historical buildings to tour and appreciate.
+Cusco is famous for Machu Picchu, Incas archaeological sites, and historic sites, you will find numerous attractions and historical buildings to tour and appreciate.
 Among its most essential constructions, you can find the Cusco Cathedral, one of the most iconic churches in the city.
-The magnificent Cathedral was built in 1560 and took almost 100 years to complete.
-It was built on Quishuarcancha, the ancient site of the palace of the Inca Viracocha.
-The Cusco Cathedral was built with stone blocks brought from the fortress of Sacsayhuamán.
+The magnificent Cathedral took built almost 100 years to complete.
+The Cusco Cathedral was built with stone blocks brought from the fortress of Sacsayhuaman.
 It is one of the most famous churches in America and Peru.
 That’s why together with the travel experts of Machu Travel Peru, we want to tell you about this iconic monument of the Imperial City.

 All you need to know about the Cusco Cathedral